nyudlts/dot-doc/access-naming-template.md

 ## `access` workflow naming template
   * in the `access` workflow, only `dmaker` files are generated.
-    * no special naming conventions are used to denote front matter, numbered pages, or back matter
+    * no special naming conventions are used to differentiate front matter, numbered pages, and back matter

 ### examples: ([template details](#template) below)
   * `nyu_aco123456_0000001.tif`